lxc/distrobuilder/README.md

 # distrobuilder
-System container and VM image builder for LXC and LXD
+System container and VM image builder for Incus and LXC.

+Incus images may also be compatible with Canonical's LXD.

 ## Status
 Type            | Service               | Status